yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 date: 2014-07-13
 description:
   Rultor is configured by the .rultor.yml,
-  YAML configuration file in root directory of your Github repository
+  YAML configuration file in root directory of your GitHub repository
 ---

-Rultor is configured solely through the YAML `.rultor.yml` file stored in the root directory of your Github repository.
+Rultor is configured solely through the YAML `.rultor.yml` file stored in the root directory of your GitHub repository.
 There is no control or management panel.
 Everything you want to say to Rultor is placed into your `.rultor.yml` file.
 The file is mandatory, but all content is optional.